-Keeping these points of tension and conflict in mind, this dissertation also refutes Arthur Marwick's contention that the First World War "had a dissolving effect on the class structure of Britain," blurring, especially, the distinction between the middle and working classes.
-As George Robb rightly points out, class dynamics became more prominent and class consciousness became more acute during the war.
-As will be seen in Chapter One, the war exacerbated class tensions in Devon, and class identity was heightened in response to the perceived inequality of wartime sacrifices.
+Keeping these points of tension and conflict in mind, this dissertation also refutes class structure of Britain," blurring, especially, the distinction between the middle and working classes.5 As George Robb rightly points out, class dynamics became more prominent and class consciousness became more acute during the war.6 As will be seen in Chapter One, the war exacerbated class tensions in Devon, and class identity was heightened in response to the perceived inequality of wartime sacrifices.
 In order to evaluate the extent to which the war was an instrument of social change, it is necessary to understand the nature of Devon society prior to the outbreak of war.